 Merlin Cycles is always worth a look for great-value bikes, and for a shade under £500, this edition of the PR7 is amazing value with a Shimano Sora nine-speed groupset.
 For another £35 Merlin will throw in a pair of Shimano R540 clipless pedals and Diadora Phantom II shoes.

-Discounted from its usual £600, this Sora-equipped speedster is a steal if you feel a need for speed on a limited budget.
+Discounted from its usual £500, this Claris-equipped speedster is a steal if you feel a need for speed on a limited budget.

 A new model from Evans Cycles house brand Pinnacle, the Laterite 2 has a frame made from double-butted 6061 aluminium and a fork with carbon fibre legs.
 Shimano brings its Sora 9-speed gears to the party and there's plenty of room under the Tektro brakes for mudguards even with tyres fatter than the 25mm Schwalbe Luganos fitted.